 When someone hears the word “denture”, what comes to mind for most people is likely to be a standard acrylic denture, made of a pink plastic material, and covering the palate.
-At Canterbury Dentures I can provide three qualities of acrylic denture.
-I use a Hi Base high-density acrylic for all of them, so “less expensive” does not mean “cheap” - prices depend very much upon the individual patient's needs.
-This would be for a nice serviceable denture, using a nice quality independent tooth, with a lifespan of say four to five years.
-For a little higher cost, you could have a higher quality Ivoclar PE tooth; or, for top quality, I can make a set of dentures using the complete Ivobase System.
+At Clinical Denture Centre Peter can provide three qualities of acrylic denture.
+He uses a Hi Base high-density acrylic for all of them, so “less expensive” does not mean “cheap” - prices depend very much upon the individual patient's needs.
+This would be for a nice serviceable denture, using a good quality independent tooth, with a lifespan of say four to five years.
+For a little higher cost, you could have a higher quality Ivoclar PE tooth; or, for top quality, he can make a set of dentures using the complete Ivobase System.
 Click here to download PDF of Ivobase System.

 All acrylic dentures do involve a degree of palatal coverage, with a full upper denture needing full coverage of the palate.
 The upper denture is held in place by suction, which requires that the patient has good concentrated saliva present; it is the shape of the lower denture that holds it in place.
 For some patients, it may be possible to utilise a new full lower suction technique.